satenderyadav9910/DailyProgress/README.md

 # DailyProgress
-This is the repository for my daily progress At NuAge Biztech.
+This is the repository for my daily progress At NuAge.
 <br>
 Author - Satender Yadav